MISSION AND PRINCIPLES GOVERNING THE ORGANIZATION OF AIA-ARBIT-40

-- Except for the first 3-year term in which it will be led by the 5 founding Co-Chairs, AIA-ArbIt-40 shall be led by 3 Co-Chairs who are assisted by an Executive Committee, composed of at least 6 members.
+- AIA-ArbIt-40 shall be led by 5 Co-Chairs who are assisted by an Executive Committee, composed of at least 6 members.

 - The Co-Chairs shall have the overall responsibility over and provide the general direction of AIA-ArbIt-40.
 They shall be responsible for the relationship with AIA and ArbIt as well as with the below-40 associations worldwide.

 - The Executive Committee shall assist the Co-Chairs in the day-to-day activities of AIA-ArbIt-40, including organization of events, publications, and administrative issues.

 III.
 Selection of the Co-Chairs and the Executive Committee

 - The Co-Chairs and the Executive Committee members shall be appointed for a 3-year term, on a staggered basis, with the Co-Chairs’ and Executive Committee’s mandates expiring in different years to ensure continuity and a smooth transition.

 - To implement the provision under § III.1 above, the first Executive Committee shall be exceptionally appointed for a term of 4 years.